 Simon Atkinson is a consultant surgeon in the upper gastrointestinal surgical unit at St Thomas’ Hospital and the Institute of Liver Studies at King's College Hospital.

 In 1999 he was appointed a consultant upper gastrointestinal and general surgeon to Guy’s and St Thomas’ Hospitals.
-In 2004, pancreatic surgery was centralised at King's College Hospital, Denmark Hill and since then I have been a consultant pancreatic surgeon there as part of the Institute of Liver Studies.
+In 2004, pancreatic surgery was centralised at King's College Hospital, Denmark Hill and since then has been a consultant pancreatic surgeon there as part of the Institute of Liver Studies.

 Member of the Association of Upper GI Surgeons

-Mr Atkinson's particular interest is in pancreatic disease such as pancreatitis, both acute and chronic, as well as pancreatic cancer.
-Much of the surgery he performs is laparoscopic or ‘keyhole’ surgery especially for gallstones, acid reflux and hiatus hernia.
+Simon Atkinson's particular interest is in pancreatic disease such as pancreatitis, both acute and chronic, as well as pancreatic cancer.

 He performs upper gastrointestinal endoscopy and colonoscopy and also general surgical procedures such as hernia repairs and removal of cysts and lumps.